Table of Contents

 These options are not necessary when you have your smartphone.
 You simply capture and immediately post it to your Facebook or Instagram in just a matter of seconds.
 File sharing comes naturally with smartphones.
 If you’re a busy jeweler, you would love this convenience.

-It’s true that iPhones and other high-end smartphones are expensive; however, premium-quality DSLRs costs way more than the premium smartphones.
-Adding up to the exorbitant price of DSLRs are lenses and equipment maintenance to ensure that it’s always in tiptop condition.
+iPhones and other high-end smartphones are indeed expensive; however, premium-quality DSLRs cost way more than premium smartphones.
+Adding up to the exorbitant price of DSLRs are lenses and equipment maintenance to ensure that it’s always in tip-top condition.

 There’s a reason why DSLRs often come with thick manuals.
-The array of buttons could be intimidating for non-professional photographers, especially if you’re a beginner who never thought of the ‘exposure triangle’ prior to your first purchase of DSLR.
+The array of buttons could be intimidating for non-professional photographers, especially if you’re a beginner who never thought of the ‘exposure triangle’ before your first purchase of a DSLR.

 Learning how to use a DSLR takes time and lots and lots of practice.

 Your smartphone, however, is a different story.
-Coupled with the GemLightbox, you can forget about ISO, aperture, and all those jargon that only scare the novice photographer in you.
+Coupled with the GemLightbox, you can forget about ISO, aperture, and all the jargon that only scares the novice photographer in you.

 Smartphone vs DSLR: Which One Should You Choose?

 Truth be told, there’s really no competition here.
-In fact, we use both DSLR and smartphone depending on the purpose.
-For instance, if we need jewelry images for printed marketing materials, we use DSLRs; however, if we only need photos and videos for websites, e-commerce platforms, and social media communication, we grab our smartphone and use it.
+In fact, we use both DSLRs and a smartphone depending on the purpose.
+For instance, if we need jewelry images for printed marketing materials, we use DSLRs; however, if we only need photos and videos for websites, e-commerce platforms, and social media communication, we grab our smartphones and use them.